deencat/aura-project-v1/.documentation/Project Management Plan.md

   - Added comprehensive documentation in src/components/README.md
   - Created an example page demonstrating proper TreatmentImage usage
   - Added Playwright tests specifically for TreatmentImage functionality
+- Created "Micro-Needling" treatment page with comprehensive content:
+  - Implemented detailed treatment description and benefits using the standardized layout
+  - Added interactive carousel for treatment benefits with TreatmentImage component
+  - Created step-by-step "How It Works" section with visual indicators
+  - Added comprehensive FAQ section with accordion functionality
+  - Implemented consistent styling following design system guidelines
+  - Created proper Playwright tests for the page functionality and content
+- Created "Stretch Mark Treatment" page with comprehensive content:
+  - Implemented detailed treatment description focusing on the multi-dimensional approach
+  - Added interactive carousel for treatment benefits with TreatmentImage component
+  - Created step-by-step "How It Works" section explaining the treatment process
+  - Added comprehensive FAQ section with accordion functionality
+  - Implemented consistent styling following design system guidelines
+  - Created proper Playwright tests for the page functionality and content
+  - Added placeholder images for the treatment
+  - Updated the main treatments page to include the new stretch mark treatment
+- Support multilingual content (Traditional Chinese, Simplified Chinese, and English)

 ### Pending Tasks (Prioritized)
 1. Create additional treatment pages for remaining services